 Canvas is not just for oil and acrylic painting.
 Recent innovations have resulted in canvases specifically designed for use with water-colours and even personal printers.

-Water-color canvas consists of cotton canvas that has been treated so that it will accept water-color and other water media.
-Watercolor Canvas provides a painting surface that mimics the qualities of cold pressed watercolor paper, yet which can withstand heavy scratching, scraping, and lifting of colour.
-See watercolor canvas.
+Water-colour canvas consists of cotton canvas that has been treated so that it will accept water-colour and other water media.
+Water-colour Canvas provides a painting surface that mimics the qualities of cold pressed water-colour paper, yet which can withstand heavy scratching, scraping, and lifting of colour.
+See water-colour canvas.

 Printer canvas possesses a specially textured surface that allows it to capture and retain printer colours.
 The canvas is often used for creating quick, yet professional looking, reproductions of artwork.
 See printer canvas.